 Eros is the Greek god of love.
 It represents romantic or passionate love.
-This one is most popular from all the types of love in literature.
+This one is most popular form of all types of love in literature.
 Especially in the classics and pre-classics, and likewise alluring.
 The more famous are Romeo and Juliet, Pride and Prejudice, and Anna Karenina.
 Lesser known, but equally amazing are, A Lady’s Life in the Rocky Mountains by Isabella Bird and Love in a Fallen City by Eileen Chang.

-Philia stems from Philos.
+The word Philia stems from Philos.
 It is the love of goodwill and friendship.
 Furthermore, this understanding of love transforms the possessive love into an impulse for philosophy.
 Friendship is regarded highly in literature.
 There are many stories of true friendship such as A Tale of Two Cities, The Kite Runner, and The Harry Potter Series that warm the cockles of your heart.

 Storge is the Greek word for natural affection.
 It is the familial love.
-Little Women, Robinson Crusoe, Inheritance and The Weight of a Piano are most noteworthy examples of this.
+Little Women, Robinson Crusoe, Inheritance and The Weight Of A Piano are most noteworthy examples of this.

 Agape is the universal love.
 It is the comprehensive feeling for the entire cosmos.
 This type of love in literature is more spiritually inclined.
 This genre includes powerful literary works such as Outwitting the Devil, The Disappearance of the Universe When Breath Becomes Air.

 Ludos origins from the word ludo, meaning ‘I play’.
 This is the skittish kind of love.
 This type of love, in literature, is portrayed many times as betrayal.
 A few examples are Macbeth, Paper Princess, and The Sense of an Ending.